Cacti/plugin_thold/README.md

 * issue#285: Threshold name cache is not being populated properly

+* issue#295: Custom status was not replaced correctly after creating threshold

 --- 1.2.2 ---

 * feature: Add hook for Threshold autocreation during automation cycle.
 This